Model evaluation

-Compare browser models before you commit to the wrong one
+Compare browser models before you commit to one

 Stock browsersAPI wrappersFingerprint browsersBotBrowser browser core